-- ▶ Deepened starting point Q379 (incremental with respect to the workpiece surface): Starting position of drilling if a shorter tool has already pilot drilled to a certain depth.
-The TNC moves at the feed rate for pre-positioning from the set-up clearance to the deepened starting point.
-Input range 0 to 99999.9999 - ► Feed rate for pre-positioning Q253: Traversing speed of the tool in mm/min during positioning from set-up clearance to the deepened starting point.
-Effective only if the value entered for Q379 is not equal to 0.
-Input range 0 to 99999.999, alternatively FMAX, FAUTO - ▶ Feed rate for retraction Q208: Traversing speed of the tool in mm/min when retracting after the machining operation.
-If you enter Q208 = 0, the TNC retracts the tool at the feed rate Q207.
+- ▶ Deepened starting point Q379 (incremental with respect to the workpiece surface): Starting position for actual drilling operation.
+The TNC moves at the feed rate for pre-positioning from the set-up clearance above the workpiece surface to the set-up clearance above the deepened starting point.
+Input range 0 to 99999.9999 - ▶ Feed rate for pre-positioning Q253: Defines the traversing speed of the tool when returning to the plunging depth after having retracted for chip breaking (Q256).
+This feed rate is also effective when the tool is positioned to a deepened starting point (Q379 not equal to 0).
+Entry in mm/min.
+Input range 0 to 99999.9999 alternatively FMAX, FAUTO - ▶ Feed rate for retraction Q208: Traversing speed of the tool in mm/min when retracting after the machining operation.
+If you enter Q208 = 0, the TNC retracts the tool at the feed rate Q206.
 Input range 0 to 99999.9999, alternatively FMAX,FAUTO - ▶ Depth reference Q395: Select whether the entered depth is referenced to the tool tip or the cylindrical part of the tool.
 If the TNC is to reference the depth to the cylindrical part of the tool, the point angle of the tool must be defined in the T ANGLE column of the tool table TOOL.T. - 0 = Depth referenced to the tool tip - 1 = Depth referenced to the cylindrical part of the tool